-Whenever persons encounter or perhaps stumble upon the White German Shepherd, one popular question almost always follows, is this dog an albino?
+Whenever people encounter or perhaps stumble upon the White German Shepherd, one popular question almost always follows: is this dog an albino?
 While there are many albino dogs, the White German Shepherd is simply not one of them.
-The only distinct difference between the White German Shepherd and a regular German Shepherd, is of course their colour.
-With their soft and plush outer coat, and their lovable personality, these dogs tend to be a favourite among many, but is he actually ideal for your lifestyle?
+The only distinct difference between the White German Shepherd and a regular German Shepherd, is of course their color.
+With their soft and plush outer coat, and their lovable personality, these dogs tend to be a favorite among many, but is he actually ideal for your lifestyle?
 Let’s take an in depth look into the major details that make the White German Shepherd the dog we all want to take home.

 History and Background

 The earliest records of White German Shepherds date back to 19th century Europe, where they were recognized but not very popular.
 In the early 20th century however, these dogs were specifically bred to increase the population of German Shepherds that were already present, but they were later excluded as they were thought to have been inferior to their colored counterparts.
 It wasn’t until 1959 that White German Shepherds were embraced by the German Shepherd Dog Club of America, and though they were barred from entering any competitions, they were still being bred regularly.